renuo/applications-setup-guide/ruby_on_rails/aws.md

 #### aws-cli

-Retrieve the credentials "AWS Profile 'renuo-app-setup' for s3 setup" from the password manager (or as _wg-operations_ for help) at first.
+Retrieve the credentials "AWS Profile 'renuo-app-setup' for s3 setup" from the password manager at first (or ask _wg-operations_ for help).

 You'll need to use `aws-cli`.
 You can either just continue with "Start the Setup".
 The command will ensure that everything is set up properly.
 Or you can install it manually: